200 hour Vinyasa Flow & Structural Alignment

 In our style and philosophy of asana, our methodology towards physical adjustments is a noninvasive approach, applying this tool as aid and extension to our verbal cues.
 Too many times we have seen aggressive physical adjustments that have ended up injury for students, as many schools of thought and teachers have the ideal posture and goal of the pose to go “deeper,” bend further, whereas many times the student actually needs to come back and realign themselves to work more intellectually.
 Our physical and visual adjustments are taught be used as a means to illuminate our words and explanations and allow our students to understand these actions from the inside out within their own bodies, rather than forcing their bodies into a deeper position.
 The goal being that once their bodies begin to understand the actions in the pose, that in their own self-practice or in a studio class, they will begin to recognize these actions and their practice will deepen in a new level of awareness.

 A survey course of variety of perspectives of Yogic philosophy and Zen Buddhism will be explored, questioned, and discussed in hopes to stimulate new trains of thoughts as foundations for higher states of consciousness.
 Ideas on a liberation of consciousness and its correlation to a path towards enlightenment will be observed and analyzed, along with the ethics and morality of Yogic philosophy and how it may be implemented in our modern epoch.
-Texts from the Bihar School of Yoga, the classical text of Patanjali’s Yoga Sutras, Alan Watts, and others will be examined in our group discussions and lectures.

 The breath is known as the life force of the body in our practice, and the breathing techniques of pranayama have been used by Yogi’s as one of the pivotal tools to reconnecting to the source and drawing to higher states of consciousness.
 A variety of techniques and methods will be taught and practiced in this course, along with drawing them into our teaching practicum sessions and sequencing in order to allow students teachers to implement these techniques in their own future classes.